 IMPORTANT NOTE: It is the student's responsibility to notify the appropriate ensemble director if an audition is scheduled during the Diagnostic Exam period.
 The audition must be re-scheduled at a later time.
 Diagnostic Exams can not be re-scheduled.

 Students are expected to take the diagnostic examinations before registering for courses.
-Each entering student should notify the Graduate Secretary to indicate the semester that he/she intends to enter and take the examinations.
+Each entering student should notify the Graduate Studies Administrative Assistant to indicate the semester that he/she intends to enter and take the examinations.

 The diagnostic examinations are designed to determine whether the student's achievement levels in musicology, music theory, and ear training are sufficient for undertaking graduate study in music.
 If deficiencies are detected, specific review courses will be recommended or required.
 Courses taken to remove deficiencies must be completed during the first semester in which they are offered.